 Accounting Programs

-The Accounting Department offers 2 majors, a minor, and a master’s degree for students who are interested in accounting careers.
+The Accounting Department offers 2 majors and a minor for students who are interested in accounting careers.

 These programs will prepare you with skills needed for a lifetime of career development.